shaoyuliusz/CausalDL/README.md

 # Final Project --  Deep Learning for Causal Inference

+This project implements the TARNet, CFRNet and DragonNet models using Tensorflow with an exploration on ablation studies and fine-tuning on hyperparameters.

+## Acknowledgement

 This is Tensorflow 2.8.0 implementation of the following models: TARNet, CFRNet and DragonNet based on the following papers: